orcasound/orcagsoc/STUDENT-proposal-template.md

 ## Schedule of Deliverables

 Here should come a list of your milestones.
-This list is a start based on the difference phases of GSoC.
+This list is a start based on the different phases of GSoC.
 Use it as a start.
 You can/should add more details for each phase by breaking it down into weeks or set specific targets for each phase.
 Each target should be split into sub task with a time estimate, [work breakdown structures][wbs] are helpful here.